House built on ‘Extreme Makeover: Home Edition’ now for sale - NewsBreak

 Nexstar’s WDAF spoke with Gilyeat back in 2014 as he faced doing some repair work on the home on his own, including work on massive cracks in the ceiling he said had been there since the beginning.
 He had not heard from the contractor since 2008.
 WDAF did reach out to the contractor at the time but never heard back.

 In 2010, Gilyeat ran for the 3rd Congressional District seat in Kansas, following Dennis Moore’s retirement.
-Today, Gilyeat inspires wounded soldiers across the United States, according to his online biography .Housing costs could keep climbing: Here’s why
+Today, Gilyeat inspires wounded soldiers across the United States, according to his online biography .Uvalde school police chief on leave after mass shooting

 Gilyeat is not currently listed as the owner of the home and now resides in Florida.
 He appeared on Fox News’ “The Five” last year and received a tract wheelchair.